xframes-project/xframes-website/src/pages/faq.md

 ---

-## Is JavaScript the only way to use XFrames?

-XFrames is primarily used with JavaScript and React, leveraging the React Native Fabric Renderer for GPU-accelerated GUIs.
-However, we are extending support to [Python](https://github.com/xframes-project/xframes-python), [C#](https://github.com/xframes-project/xframes-csharp/), [Java](https://github.com/xframes-project/xframes-java), [Kotlin](https://github.com/xframes-project/xframes-kotlin), [Scala](https://github.com/xframes-project/xframes-scala) developers.
-Stay tuned for updates!

----

 ## What types of fonts are supported in XFrames?

 At the moment, **XFrames only supports TTF (TrueType Fonts)**.
 You can include TTF fonts in your XFrames applications to render text in your custom layouts.
 Support for other font formats may be added in future releases, but for now, TTF remains the only supported font format.

 ---

-## Can I use XFrames alongside an Electron application?
+## I am an Electron user and I cannot afford to do a full switch - can I use XFrames alongside an Electron application?

 Yes, **XFrames can be integrated with Electron applications**.
 This hybrid approach allows you to use XFrames for high-performance, GPU-accelerated tasks while retaining Electron's Chromium-based windows for web-focused functionality.
 This setup is ideal for incrementally adopting XFrames without requiring a full rewrite.